LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models: Additional numerical experiments

 To isolate the effect of word order, we construct three modified datasets by permuting the tokens in each sequence at random.
 This eliminates all sequential dependencies while preserving the unigram distribution, i.e., the new sequences no longer correspond to a coherent text yet consist of the same tokens in a different order.
-Figures~\ref{fig:bits_3x3_shfld} and~\ref{fig:tau_3x3_shfld} show that LAMP inference performs equally well on such ``incoherent'' data, supporting our claim that the proposed method is ``input-agnostic.''
+Figure~\ref{fig:pareto_shuffled} shows that LAMP inference performs equally well on such ``incoherent'' data, supporting our claim that the proposed method is ``input-agnostic.''
+An interesting observation is that while the Pareto boundaries of the KL divergence essentially overlap, the Pareto boundary of the flip rate shifted upwards slightly for the permuted tokens.